Do Go On - 319 - Vincent Gigante, The Oddfather

 The New York Times writes,

-at sanity hearings in March 1996,
+at sanity hearings in March 1996, this is six years.

 Oh my God.

-Mr. Gravano of the Gambino family
+Mr. Gravano of the Gambino family and Alfonz Diaco,

 testified, breaking that code,

-that Mr Giganti was lucid at top-level mafia meetings
+that Mr. Giganti was lucid at top-level mafia meetings,

-and that he had told other gangsters that his eccentric behaviour
+and that he had told other gangsters that his eccentric behaviour was just a pretense.

 Wow.

-So he's a snitch.
+So is it, it's a snitch.

-So the family would, like the families come together,
+So the family would, like the families come together, you know, that commission.

-I've heard that you're wandering around in a dressing gown.
+And I imagine they'd be like, I've heard that you're wandering around a dressing gown.

 Should we be worried?

-And he's like, I don't know.
+And he's like, ah, nah.

 I just pretend to do that.